Georgia Driving Laws for Seniors and Older Drivers

 Drivers can improve their skills by taking an education and training class specifically developed for older drivers; check the local certified driver improvement schools.

-In addition, the Georgia Traffic Injury Prevention Institute maintains a CarFit program, which offers older drivers tips and instruction on fitting their vehicles to adapt to changing needs as they age.
+In addition, Georgia has a CarFit program, which offers older drivers tips and instruction on fitting their vehicles to adapt to changing needs as they age.
+A CarFit review is a free check of how well you and your vehicle work together, and it takes about 20 minutes to complete.

 How to Get a License Reinstated

-For information on how to get back a license that has been suspended or revoked in Georgia, contact one of the DDS Customer Service Centers that deal with license reinstatements.
+For information on how to get back a license that has been suspended or revoked in Georgia, contact one of the DDS Customer Service Centers that deals with license reinstatements.

 How to Get Parking Placards or License Plates for a Driver with a Disability